 How do you pay?

-Any official transport service who brings in people to Venice, trains, buses, taxis, ships and even anyone who lands at the airport at Lido (… which would be improbable as it’s closed for passenger traffic) should provide the tickets.
+Any official transport service that brings in people to Venice, trains, buses, taxis, ships, and even anyone who offers arriving at the airport at Lido (… which would be improbable as it’s closed for passenger traffic) should provide the tickets.
 Either as a separate ticket or as a surcharge to the existing travel fee.

 The Major has spoken of the necessity to book in advance to be able to get in.
 But he’s also declared that no one will be left outside.
-From 2022 there could be a smart chip and the possibility to read it off from a distance.
+In the future, there could be a smart chip and the possibility to read it off from a distance.
 Probably checking all the traffic coming in without putting up the infamous gates at the entrance.

 He’s also been talking about making Venice a ZTL, limited traffic area, much like the C-zone in Milan.
-That way nobody could access the city in a private car, and thus sneaking in without paying the tax through the official transportation.
+That way nobody could access the city in a private car, and thus sneaking in without paying the tax through official transportation.